 Hair Loss Compensation Claims Calculator

-In order to help solicitors and other legal professionals determine potential compensation figures, the Judicial College compile guideline values for various injuries.
-Referred to as the JCG, this publication can be used alongside a claimant’s medical document to calculate a possible value.
+In order to help solicitors and other legal professionals assess general damages, the Judicial College Guidelines publishes suggested compensation brackets for various injuries.
+Referred to as the JCG, this publication can be used alongside a claimant’s medical document to calculate the possible value of those damages.

-We have also used the JCG to provide the below figures.
+We have used the JCG to provide the following list of compensation brackets.

-This information is intended as guidance only, so for a free eligibility assessment and a more personalised idea of what your potential claim could be worth, contact our team today using the details provided at the end of this guide.
+For a free eligibility assessment and a more personalised idea of your claim, contact our team today using the details provided at the end of this guide.

 No Win No Fee Compensation For Hair Loss